julien777z/julien777z/README.md

 # Welcome to my GitHub Profile

 ## Bio
 I'm a Software Engineer primarily using Python.
 I use industry-leading tools such as Docker, Kubernetes, and Redis to create scalable applications.
-I can also code in other languages such as Java, C, and Lua, but I can learn more if needed.
+I can also code in other languages such as Java, C, and Lua.

 I'm also the owner and Lead Developer of [Bloxlink](https://blox.link) - the largest Roblox Discord Bot (300k+ servers) that oversees 16M+ users.